-The Department uses one of two timeliness standards for determining the effective date of a Medicaid-certified RHC:
+The Agency uses one of two timeliness standards for determining the effective date of a Medicaid-certified RHC:

+1. Medicare's Effective Date

+The Agency uses Medicare's effective date if the RHC returns a complete enrollment packet that:

-• Medicare's Effective Date: If the RHC returns a properly completed the Department's Core Provider Agreement and all other necessary paperwork included in the RHC enrollment packet within sixty (60) days of the date of Medicare's letter notifying the clinic of their Medicare certification, the Department will honor the Medicare effective date.
+- Includes a completed RHC Core Provider Agreement and other required paperwork; and - Is sent to the Agency within 60 days of the date of Medicare's letter of notification informing the RHC of its Medicare certification.